grain-lang/grain-lang.org/src/builtin_types.md

 }
 ```

 The type of Grain options (e.g. `Some(1)` or `None`).
 The `a` is the type of the value.
-Options are analagous to "nullable" values in some other languages, but are much safer to work with due to the "nullability" being encoded explicitly in the type.
+Options are analagous to nullable values in some other languages, but are much safer to work with due to the nullability being encoded explicitly in the type.

 ### **Result**